Hillary Clinton slammed for no-apology response to harassment story

 “To ensure a safe working environment, the campaign had a process to address complaints of misconduct and harassment,” the statement from Urecht, Kleinfeld, Fiori, Partners said.
 “When matters arose, they were reviewed in accordance with these policies, and appropriate action was taken.
 This complaint was no exception.”

-Clinton has seemingly remained in close contact with Strider, with photos of them together as recently as October 2017.
+Clinton has seemingly remained in close contact with Strider, with photos taken as recently as October 2017 that show them together.

 Strider later was hired to lead an independent group that supported Clinton’s 2016 presidential run, Correct the Record, which was launched by Clinton ally David Brock.
 But he reportedly was fired from Brock’s firm months later for workplace issues, including accusations that he, again, sexually harassed a young female aide.